isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-30-post-Stories from the Stacks.md

 src="/images/vol-11-issue-4/Stories%20stack%20exhibition/a2.png">
 <div style="background-color: white;">n 1841 watercolour painting of the library floor plan at the Singapore Institution (later renamed as Raffles Institution) by J. A. Marsh.
 Singapore’s first library officially opened in 1837 as part of the school. <i>© The British Library Board, WD 2970.</i></div>

 Christian missionaries followed the footsteps of Raffles and started work in Singapore soon after it was founded.
-The Reverend Samuel Milton of the London Missionary Society (LMS) came to Singapore from Malacca in October
-1819 to start a station on the island.
+The Reverend Samuel Milton of the London Missionary Society (LMS) came to Singapore from Malacca in October 1819 to start a station on the island.
 In 1822, fellow missionary Claudius Henry Thomsen arrived in Singapore and brought with him a printing press and a few workers.
-The following year, the first printing press in Singapore, the Mission Press, came into operation.4
-Thomsen learnt Malay from the accomplished
-Muslim scholar, Abdullah bin Abdul Kadir
-(better known as Munshi Abdullah) and collaborated with the latter in the translation and publication of Christian gospels and literature into Malay.5
+The following year, the first printing press in Singapore, the Mission Press, came into operation.4Thomsen learnt Malay from the accomplished Muslim scholar, Abdullah bin Abdul Kadir (better known as Munshi Abdullah) and collaborated with the latter in the translation and publication of Christian gospels and literature into Malay.5

 The printing and distribution of Christian literature was a major part of missionary work, besides preaching and establishing schools.
 Religious scripture, tracts, periodicals and fiction were published in Malay and Chinese in order to proselytise to the local communities as well as to those in the surrounding regions.
-On display at the exhibition are two significant
-publications: a Malay translation of the Sermon on the Mount – based on the Gospel of Matthew
-– published in 1829 (see page 96), and a gospel tract in Chinese titled The Perfect Man’s Model (全人矩矱), written by the German missionary
-Karl Friedrich August Gützlaff and printed in
-1836 (see page 92).
+On display at the exhibition are two significant publications: a Malay translation of the *Sermon on the Mount* – based on the Gospel of Matthew – published in 1829 (see page 96), and a gospel tract in Chinese titled *The Perfect Man’s Model (全人矩矱)*, written by the German missionary Karl Friedrich August Gützlaff and printed in 1836 (see page 92).

-The Mission Press’s publishing output was prolific – close to one million copies of religious and secular publications in Chinese, Malay and other languages were printed in Penang,
-Malacca, Singapore and Batavia between 1815 and 1846.6 Southeast Asia, however, was just a pit stop en route to a much larger prize – the missionaries’ ultimate aim was to spread Christianity in China.
+The Mission Press’s publishing output was prolific – close to one million copies of religious and secular publications in Chinese, Malay and other languages were printed in Penang, Malacca, Singapore and Batavia between 1815 and 1846.6 Southeast Asia, however, was just a pit stop en route to a much larger prize – the missionaries’ ultimate aim was to spread Christianity in China.

 Before the First Opium War (1839–42), proselytising in China by foreign missionaries was prohibited.
-To get around this, Western missionaries set up bases in the British settlements in Southeast Asia to reach out to the large and growing Chinese migrant population as well as its indigenous people.
-Due to its strategic position at the tip of the Malay Peninsula, Singapore was a major port of call for the numerous vessels plying between China and Southeast Asia.
-Taking advantage of this, the missionaries actively distributed their publications to the Chinese on board these ships, with the hope that the literature would eventually find its way into China and be disseminated among the people.7
+To get around this, Western missionaries set up bases in the British settlements in Southeast Asia to reach out to the large and growing Chinese migrant population as well as its indigenous people.
+Due to its strategic position at the tip of the Malay Peninsula, Singapore was a major port of call for the numerous vessels plying between China and
+Southeast Asia.
+Taking advantage of this, the missionaries actively distributed their publications to the Chinese on board these ships, with the hope that the literature would eventually find its way into China and be disseminated among the people.7

-Some of the publications printed in Singapore and Malacca would be the first encounters of Western ideas and knowledge for the people of China.
-The Mission Press also undertook the printing of secular works, including government gazettes, the first local newspaper, the Singapore Chronicle in 1824 (see page 110), and the Hikayat Abdullah by Munshi Abdullah in 1849
-(see page 62), one of the most important works of Malay literature and an important source of early Singapore history.
+Some of the publications printed in Singapore and Malacca would be the first encounters of Western ideas and knowledge for the people of China.
+The Mission Press also undertook the printing of secular works, including government gazettes, the first local newspaper, the *Singapore Chronicle* in 1824 (see page 110), and the *Hikayat Abdullah* by Munshi Abdullah in 1849 (see page 62), one of the most important works of Malay literature and an important source of early Singapore history.
 Both publications are on display at the exhibition.

-When China was forced to open its doors to foreigners after the Opium War, many missionaries in Southeast Asia shifted their base to China, leaving behind a legacy of publications that had been printed in the region.
+When China was forced to open its doors to foreigners after the Opium War, many missionaries in Southeast Asia shifted their base to China, leaving behind a legacy of publications that had been printed in the region.
 The history of publishing in Singapore owes a clear debt of gratitude to the work of these pioneering
 Christian missionaries.

-However, publishing in Singapore was by no means the monopoly of the Protestant missionaries.
+However, publishing in Singapore was by no means the monopoly of the Protestant missionaries.
 In the later part of the 19th century, other printing presses were established.
-The first locally printed Tamil publication in the National Library is a collection of Islamic devotional poems titled Munajathu Thirattu, dated
+The first locally printed Tamil publication in the National Library is a collection of Islamic devotional poems titled *Munajathu Thirattu*, dated